Introductory Pricing:

 Before discussing the ways to calculate and set an introductory price, we should discuss how it differs from penetration pricing, an approach that seems to be identical.

-Introductory Pricing vs. Penetration Pricing
+Introductory Pricing vs. Penetration Pricing: Key Differences and Benefits

 Introductory and penetration pricing are almost interchangeable notions, but there is a little difference between them.